 The weather has been beautiful here in Boston and it is making me garden-crazy.
 The new house has a sizable backyard ( 50’x54′) and I’m just not sure what to do with it.
-I know I have plenty of time to make it awesome, but it’s fun to think about it.
+I know I have plenty of time to make it awesome and dont have to worry much as Haul Road Managment is taking care of the driveway along the house and in the neighbouring block.
 I hate mowing so I’m thinking cutting back on the amount of lawn and increasing the amount of entertainment space is the way to go.
 One thing is for sure, I’d like to extend the driveway into the back yard.
 We are going to have 3 cars and it will be nice to get the most-used ones closest to the kitchen entrance which is up across the deck and into the kitchen.
 The driveway extension will have parking for the minimal-use vehicles: the pickup in particular.

 I’d love to get a fire pit type thing going but I don’t want to make anything permanent.
 I”m thinking either a wood-burning or a propane pit.
 The tank is generally on a hose and can be stashed in the bushes or under a bench.